-I2C SLAVE OPEN addr, send\int, rcv\int

-Enables the $I^2C$ module in slave mode.
-The I2C command refers to channel 1 while the command I2C2 refers to channel 2 using the same syntax.

-'addr' is the slave IC address.

-'send\int' is the subroutine to be invoked when the module has detected that the master is expecting data.

-'rcv\int is the subroutine to be called when the module has received data from the master.
+I2C SLAVE OPEN addr, send_int, rcv_int Enables the I C module in slave mode.
+The I2C command refers to channel 1 while the command I2C2 refers to channel 2 using the same syntax. 'addr' is the slave I C address. 'send_int' is the subroutine to be invoked when the module has detected that the master is expecting data. 'rcv_int is the subroutine to be called when the module has received data from the master.
 Note that this is triggered on the first byte received so your program might need to wait until all the data is received.

-I2C SLAVE WRITE sendlen, senddata [,sendata ..]

-Send the data to the IC master.
-The I2C command refers to channel 1 while the command I2C2 refers to channel 2 using the same syntax.

-This command should be used in the send interrupt (ie in the 'send\int' subroutine when the master has requested data).
-Alternatively, a flag can be set in the interrupt subroutine and the command invoked from the main program loop when the flag is set.

-'sendlen is the number of bytes to send.

-'senddata' is the data to be sent.
+I2C SLAVE WRITE sendlen, senddata Send the data to the $I^2C$ master.
+The I2C command refers to channel 1 while the command I2C2 refers to channel 2 using the same syntax. [,sendata] This command should be used in the send interrupt (ie in the 'send_int' subroutine when the master has requested data).
+Alternatively, a flag can be set in the interrupt subroutine and the command invoked from the main program loop when the flag is set. 'sendlen is the number of bytes to send. 'senddata' is the data to be sent.
 This can be specified in various ways, see the I2C WRITE commands for details.

-I2C SLAVE READ revlen, revbuf, revd

-Receive data from the IC master device.
+I2C SLAVE READ rcvlen, rcvbuf, rcvd Receive data from the I C master device.
 The I2C command refers to channel 1 while the command I2C2 refers to channel 2 using the same syntax.

-This command should be used in the receive interrupt (ie in the 'rcv\int' subroutine when the master has sent some data).
-Alternatively a flag can be set in the receive interrupt subroutine and the command invoked from the main program loop when the flag is set.

-'rcvlen' is the maximum number of bytes to receive.

-'revbuf' is the variable to receive the data.
-This can be specified in various ways, see the I2C READ commands for details.

-'rcvd' is a variable that, at the completion of the command, will contain the actual number of bytes received (which might differ from 'rcvlen').

-I2C SLAVE CLOSE

-Disables the slave IC module and returns the external I/O pins to a "not configured" state.
+This command should be used in the receive interrupt (ie in the 'rcv_int' subroutine when the master has sent some data).
+Alternatively a flag can be set in the receive interrupt subroutine and the command invoked from the main program loop when the flag is set. 'rcvlen' is the maximum number of bytes to receive. 'rcvbuf' is the variable to receive the data.
+This can be specified in various ways, see the I2C READ commands for details. 'rcvd' is a variable that, at the completion of the command, will contain the actual number of bytes received (which might differ from 'rcvlen').
+I2C SLAVE CLOSE Disables the slave $I^2C$ module and returns the external I/O pins to a "not configured" state.
 They can then be configured using SETPIN.